allyfireshen/ObfuscateIds/README.md

 The primary purpose of ObfuscateIds is to obfuscate numeric ids.
 It's **not** meant or tested to be used as a security or compression tool.
 Having said that, this algorithm does try to make these ids random and unpredictable.

 ## License
 MIT License.
 See the [LICENSE](LICENSE) file.
-You can use Hashids in open source projects and commercial products.
-Don't break the Internet.
-Kthxbye.
+You can use ObfuscateIds in open source projects and commercial products.